Yuchen Zhang

 “In my early years education was a precious commodity that my hard working parents had to go without food for and eventually migrate for us to obtain.

 I arrived in England in the early seventies into an education utopia where I learnt English in special classes with the very creative Ms Strange, who taught us migrant children through games and play-acting and joy – it inspired the ten year old me to do the same and lit my fundamental belief that education is a human right and should be available to all.
 From then on whether working as an actor, director, coach or theatre practitioner, my purpose has been to share what I have learnt and make it easy for others to access.
-This is why I am proud to be part of Arts Bridge Charity and I applaud the vision of Amanda Wright, it’s founder, particularly now, during these challenging times, when we need to make sure that we can catch and inspire those young people that may be slipping through the education net, through no fault of their own.”
+This is why I am proud to be part of Arts Bridge Charity and I applaud the vision of Amanda Bright, it’s founder, particularly now, during these challenging times, when we need to make sure that we can catch and inspire those young people that may be slipping through the education net, through no fault of their own.”

 Yolanda is an Actor and theatre Practitioner.
 She was born in the province of Cadiz in the south of Spain and moved to England with her parents when she was ten.Yolanda is a graduate of The Drama Centre London and began her career in the role of Juliet, in Shakespeare’s Romeo and Juliet, at the Royal Theatre Northampton.